Prof Thomas Mock, School of Environmental Sciences, University of East Anglia

-Dr Glen Wheeler, MBA, Plymouth
+Dr Glen Wheeler, Marine Biological Association (MBA), Plymouth

 Emiliania huxleyi (Ehux) is a dominant species of coccolithophores, which are calcifying microalgae that have influenced global climate for millions of years.
 Recent observations show that Ehux is expanding its range into both polar oceans likely driven by global warming.
 The poleward expansion of Ehux raises serious concerns because it’s increase in abundance relative to non-calcifying phytoplankton (e.g. diatoms) will have important effects on the polar carbon cycle and climate feedbacks.
 However, the reasons for poleward expansions of Ehux are unclear.
 Thus, the main aim is to understand how Ehux is able to invade polar oceans.
 The genetic and epigenetic adaptations that enable polar invasions are largely unknown for any species.
 Yet, this is one of the most fundamental and important questions facing biologists studying the impacts of climate change to date.